 Baby names, like so many other things, are changing with the trends.
 Names, like fashions, music, and other things go out of style and are replaced by things considered to be more modern.
-Celebrities are choosing odd names for their babies, such as Saint, Apple, Dream, and Suri.
+Celebrities are choosing odd names for their babies, such as Saint, Apple, Dream, Sir, Sage, and Suri.

 This is not to say that the names that are disappearing this year will not ever be popular again.
 We just have to wait to see if they will come back in style.
-In the meantime, just look around and name your baby after something in your kitchen cabinet, in your office, or in your bedroom.
+In the meantime, just look around and name your baby after something in your kitchen cabinet, in your office, or in your garden.